 Upon admission, clients undergo a comprehensive evaluation and assessment to guide clinicians in forming a highly individualized treatment curriculum.
 Clients are also pre-screened and receive a free, initial assessment to ensure that the residential program is an appropriate level of treatment.
 According to the facility’s website, the residential program offers a full spectrum of “substance dependence treatment,” as well as “holistic treatment concepts that promote the healing of the mind, body and spirit.”

-Along with traditional treatment methods, Maple Mountain Recovery also incorporates a range of holistic approaches into treatment.
+Along with traditional treatment methods, Maple Mountain Recovery also incorporates a range of holistic approaches to treatment.
 These may include guided meditation, nature walks, yoga, and Tai Chi.
 Recreational therapy, fitness regimens, and nutritional counseling may also play a role in programming.
-Once a client completes an initial 30-day residential program, they may opt to enroll in the extended-care, residential program (an additional 30 or 60 days) or utilize the facility’s outpatient program as an aftercare service.
+The innovative Serenity BioSound Lounge utilizes vibrations, audio, and sound to calm clients and relieve anxiety.

 ACCOMMODATIONS & AMENITIES

 Located on a two-acre parcel of land, the repurposed 11,000 sq. foot residential facility is surrounded by the Spanish Fork and Ether Peaks, offering incredible views of the surrounding mountains.
-The facility features seven bedrooms and seven private bedrooms.
-Most of the furnishings were left by the previous homeowner, providing clients with an upscale, luxurious and homelike environment.
-The facility also features an on-site gym, theater room and sprawling grounds to explore.
+The facility also features an on-site gym, dry sauna, theater room and sprawling grounds to explore.
 Clients do not have access to their cell phones during treatment.

 WHAT ALUMNI SAY